leeenglestone/GoodyOrBaddy/README.md

 In order to get the site running online, you will have to:

 - Publish the Azure Function to your Azure instance

+- Update index.html so that dropzone.js sends the fike to your live Azure Function.

 - Add a CORS value in your Azure Function settings in your Azure Portal that allows your domain sending the image.